architek/js-logtail/README.md

 # javascript logtailer

-Ludicrously simple remote unix 'tail' like log viewer.
+Ludicrously simple remote unix 'tail -f' like log viewer.

 This uses an ajax request, and the HTTP Range: header to request only the last KB of a log file.
 It then polls for data appended to that file, and only